CoderAgam001/The-Periodic-Name/README.md

 The Name 'Agam' Consists Of Americium, Gallium, Silver
 ```

+Just like above, you can check for any name you want, even imaginary names.
+So try it out yourself!

 ## License:

 ### This project is licensed under the Apache License, Version 2.0.